Your DUI can be Successfully Managed

 2. Protecting your driver’s license and the ability to drive

-5. Getting hammered with long and demanding probation that requires all kinds of counseling, testing, and/or treatment
+4. Getting hammered with long and demanding probation, counseling, testing, and/or treatment

-Everyone would rather have a term of probation instead of jail.
-Who wouldn’t want a chance to demonstrate the NOT locking them up was the right choice?
+It goes without saying that everyone would rather have a term of probation instead of being incarcerated.
+After all, who wouldn’t want a chance to demonstrate the NOT locking them up was the right choice?

-If our client has a professional license and has to report a DUI, then we work everything so that it shows up as the most minimal thing possible.
+If you have a professional license through the Michigan Department of Licensing and Regulatory Affairs (LARA) and have to report a DUI, we will work the case to keep it the most minimal thing possible.

-In the sections that follow, we’ll examine different DUI charges and how things work in real life.
+In the sections that follow, we’ll examine different DUI charges and how things work in the real world.